mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

 **Service account requires:**

-- `roles/spanner.databaseUser` on the syncstorage database.
-This one grant covers both reading the change stream and maintaining the connector's partition metadata, and in dev the metadata table shares `syncdb-dev`.
-Where the metadata database is separate, the grant is needed on both.
-Note the IAM grant targets the `-904c` project, so it is applied out of band; see
+- `roles/spanner.databaseUser` on the syncstorage database and on the metadata database.
+The one role covers both reading the change stream and maintaining the connector's partition metadata, but since the two live in separate databases the grant is needed on each.
+Note the IAM grant targets the `-904c` project, so it is applied out of band; see [GCP Infrastructure](payload-offload-infrastructure.md#out-of-band-steps).
-  [GCP Infrastructure](payload-offload-infrastructure.md#out-of-band-steps).
 - Membership of the `payload_link_reader` database role, which is what actually narrows the job to the change stream.
 The IAM grant alone